HermannMarx/pokefightreact/README.md

 | [/pokemon](https://poke-death-fight.netlify.app/pokemon)       | Directs the user onto the main page with all the fetched pokemon data and possible user interaction            |
 | [/pokemon/:id](https://poke-death-fight.netlify.app/pokemon/3) | Directs the user to the specificly chosen pokemon and displays the PokemonDetailed component with information. |

-## BrowserRoutes
+## API Endpoints

-The app uses [react-router-dom](https://www.npmjs.com/package/react-router-dom) to set the different routes of the page, which contains the three following routes:
+The app uses [Axios](https://www.npmjs.com/package/axios) requests to fetch data from the back-end part which is deployed on [Heroku](https://wbsgroup4pokefight.herokuapp.com/pokemon).
+The endpoints and specificly fetched data are:

 | HTTP Method | Endpoint                                                                                                       | Description                                                                                                                  |
 | ----------- | -------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |